 Understanding Static Equilibrium

 Static equilibrium occurs when an object or system is at complete rest.
-Still, in this state, the net force and net torque acting on the object are both zero, and the object’s velocity—both linear and angular—remains zero.
+In this state, the net force and net torque acting on the object are both zero, and the object’s velocity—both linear and angular—remains zero.
 There is no translational motion (movement from one place to another) and no rotational motion (spinning).

 Conditions for Static Equilibrium